yxuhan/AdaMPI/README.md

 ## News
+* `2023/7/` We release the complete training code for our method on the COCO dataset!
 * `2022/8/4` We release the code and the pretrained model for *AdaMPI*.
 Use it to create 3D photo from single in-the-wild 2D images!
 * `2022/7/22` We release the code and the pretrained inpainting model for the *Warp-Back* strategy.